wechuli/c-sharp-playground/strings-and-text-processing/notes.md

 ### String Concatentation

 We can concatentate other data with strings.
 Any data, which can be presented in a text form can be appended to a string

+### Upper and LowerCase

+### Seraching Strings

+When we have a string with a specified content, it is often necessary to process only a part of its value.
+The .NET platform provides us with two methods to search a string within another string: IndexOf(…) and LastIndexOf(…).
+They search into the string and check whether the passed as a parameter substring occurs in its content.
+The result of those methods is an integer.
+If the result is not a negative value, then this is the position where the first character of the substring is found.
+If the method returns value of -1, it means that the substring was not found.
+Remember that in C# indexing into strings start from 0.

+The methods IndexOf(…) and LastIndexOf(…) search the contents of the text sequence, but in a different direction.
+The search with the first method starts from the beginning of the string towards the end, while the second method – the search is done backwards.
+If we are interested in the first encountered match, then we use IndexOf(…).
+If we want to search the string from its end (for example to detect the last dot in a file name or the last slash in an URL address), then we use LastIndexOf(…).

+When calling IndexOf(…) and LastIndexOf(…) a second parameter could be passed, which will specify the position, which the searching should start from.
+This is useful if we want to search part of a string, not the entire string.

+The methods IndexOf(…) and LastIndexOf(…) distinguish between uppercase and lowercase letters.
+If we want to ignore this difference, we can write text in a new variable and turn it to a text with entirely lower or entirely uppercase, and then we can perform the search in it, independently from the letters casing.

+### Extracting a Portion of A string